theNewbieClub-MAL/gfxEncyclopedia/README.md

         background-color:#24292d !important
     }
 </style>

-# Welcome!
-Welcome to The Newbie Club (TNC) Official Documentation for Graphic Designing Works and Delivery.

-This site contains different information that will help you in your role as a graphic designer and/or card deliverer for The Newbie Club.
-Please use the sidebar to navigate.

 > [!NOTE]
 > Please contact [{{admin.nick}} <i class="fas fa-external-link-square-alt"></i>](https://myanimelist.net/profile/{{admin.malUsername}}) \(<i class="fab fa-discord"></i> {{admin.discord}}\) or [{{deputy.nick}} <i class="fas fa-external-link-square-alt"></i>](https://myanimelist.net/profile/{{deputy.malUsername}}) \(<i class="fab fa-discord"></i> {{deputy.discord}}\) if you have any issues or questions.